 Cognitive Behavioral Therapy is a highly researched and effective therapy.
 Therapists at Ammirati Counseling are trained in Cognitive Behavioral Therapy and are consistently listening for the common ways that clients distort truths.

-Therapists are aware that these thoughts patterns often make clients feel worse or more negatively about situations, themselves, and others.
+Therapists are aware that these thought patterns often make clients feel worse or more negatively about situations, themselves, and others.
 Therapists are ready to assist clients in processing how these thoughts are impacting clients and providing useful alternatives.

-Filtering the Negative
+Filtering the Negative Thoughts

 One common mistake that we can make is called Filtering.
 When we filter our thoughts, we focus solely on the negative aspects of a situation or person.

-For example, if I go to a new grocery store and for the most part my experience is great: The store has an excellent selection, the layout of the store is great, the staff are helpful, but the register breaks during checkout.
+For example, if I go to a new grocery store and for the most part my experience is great: The store has an excellent selection, the layout of the store is great, the staff is helpful, but the register breaks during checkout.

 What am I most likely to tell my best friend when I get home?